JoeyStanley/real/resources.md

 * *[bookdown: Authoring Books and Technical Documents with R Markdown](https://bookdown.org/yihui/bookdown/)* by Yihui Xie.
 See an introduction to Bookdown by RStudio [here](https://www.rstudio.com/resources/webinars/introducing-bookdown/).

 * If your love for Zotero is what's preventing you from using RMarkdown, never fear! *[Zotero hacks: unlimited synced storage and its smooth use with rmarkdown](https://ikashnitsky.github.io/2019/zotero/)* by [Ilya Kashnitsky](https://ikashnitsky.github.io) is the perfect guide to getting those two integrated.

+* Want to start your own blog entirely in R?
+Try Alison Hill's tutorial, [*Up & Running with blogdown*](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/), to get you started.

 ### GIS and Spatial Stuff